apache/arrow-nanoarrow/dev/release/README.md

 This step can be done by any Arrow comitter.
-The caller of this script does not need to be on any particular branch but *does* need the [dev/release/.env](https://github.com/apache/arrow-nanoarrow/blob/main/dev/release/.env.example) file to exist setting the appropriate `APACHE_USERNAME` variable set.
+The caller of this script does not need to be on any particular branch but *does* need the [dev/release/.env](https://github.com/apache/arrow-nanoarrow/blob/main/dev/release/.env.example) file to exist setting the appropriate `APACHE_USERNAME` environment variable.